 So, what is the 2×2 Rib Stitch?
 The stitch is relatively straightforward consisting of only the knit and purl stitch techniques.
 These stitches are consistently repeated in a 2×2 pattern throughout the entire project.
 Ready to give the 2×2 Rib stitch a go?
 Then join us at the written and chart instructions below.

-Cast on the required number of stitches in multiple of 4 + 2 additional stitches for your project (if you want to start and end with knit ribs, you can omit the last two stitches if you wish to end on a purl rib).
+Cast on the required number of stitches in multiples of 4 plus 2 additional stitches for your project (if you want to start and end with knit ribs, you can omit the last two stitches if you wish to end on a purl rib).